bartonmike/superfund-npl-scraper/README.md

 # superfund-npl-scraper
 A Python scraper that can pull data related to the superfund national priority list (both current and archived) <br/>
 There are two versions of this scraper, <br/>
-  one utilizes an online table of the current superfund national priority list sites and an XLSX file containing results from a search of SNP results on the EPA site. <br/>
+  one utilizes an online table of the superfund national priority list sites and an XLSX file containing results from a search of SNP results on the EPA site. <br/>
   Another only uses the XLSX file of SNP results on the EPA Site

 ## What It Does